opentracing/opentracing-python/testbed/README.md

 ```

 Supporting all the platforms is optional, and a warning will be displayed when doing `make testbed` in such case.

-## Flake8 support

-Currently `flake8` does not support the Python 3 `await`/`async` syntax, and does not offer a way to ignore such syntax.